17 Mile House

 In 1977 a series of developers began pursuing a variety of proposed projects on the property, all requiring the destruction of the house and barn.
 A preservation effort by the Cherry Creek Historical Society succeeded in thwarting these plans and the property was placed on the National Register of Historic Places on 11-3-1983.

-In 2001 a partnership led by Arapahoe County and coordinated by the Trust for Public Lands was formed to acquire and preserve the 17 Mile House property.
+In 2001 a partnership led by Arapahoe County and coordinated by the Trust for Public Lands was formed to acquire and preserve the property as the 17 Mile House Farm Park.
 Those providing funds for this effort included Arapahoe County, The Town of Parker, Douglas County, Great Outdoors Colorado, The Urban Drainage and Flood Control District, The City of Aurora, and The Trust for Public Land.
-The property was acquired in March of 2001.
+The property was acquired in March of 2001 and tours and events are held often.